- Café Racer

 Headlamp with LED sidelight and alu LSE brackets.

 Micro all-in-one rear lights by Kellermann.
 Not easy to see on the photos but extremely bright!

 Modified Rizoma plate holder with Led plate lamp.

 Custom built seat by Vonzetti using my own CAD drawings of frame as template.
 (CAD dwg's available)

 Bridgestone Battlax BT45 tyres with tubes on MG powder coated alloy rims. (rear tyre new March 2018).

 The bike gets ridden occasionally on a sunny day, however, it has never been out in the wet!

 Recent photos taken at a MotoGuzzi meet at the Bike Shed.

 Box of spares, additional KMH Speedo for those foreign trips (5 mins to fit), manuals, folder full of receipts and a beautiful Moto Guzzi dust cover all included.
-MOT'd until March 2019, will be MOT'd at renewal date.
+Fresh MOT until Feb 2020

 Absolutely no tire kickers or joy riders!